william001207/MelodicStamp/README.md

 <div align="center">
   <img width="225" height="225" src="/MelodicStamp/Assets.xcassets/AppIcon.appiconset/icon_512x512%402x.png" alt="Logo">
   <h1><b>Melodic Stamp</b></h1>
-  <p> Simple, elegant, and easy-to-use music player <br>
+  <p>The very choise to play and edit your local audio files, elegantly.<br>
 </div>

 > [!IMPORTANT]
 > **Melodic Stamp** requires **macOS 15.0 Sequoia**[^check_your_macos_version] or above to run.

-> [^check_your_macos_version]: [`↗ Find out which macOS your Mac is using`](https://support.apple.com/en-us/HT201260)
+[^check_your_macos_version]: [`↗ Find out which macOS your Mac is using`](https://support.apple.com/en-us/HT201260)

-## Learn about Melodic Stamp
-**Melodic Stamp** is a macOS application designed to provide a brand new experience in music appreciation and audio metadata editing.
-Through an intuitive and elegant interface, users can easily browse and play various audio formats while enjoying high-quality sound effects.
-The application supports multiple audio formats, including WAV, MP3, AAC, Opus, etc., to meet the needs of different users.
-Whether it's for fine-grained metadata editing of songs or customizing playlists, Melodic Stamp can provide you with powerful and flexible functions.
-At the same time, the application also supports batch processing of audio files to help you efficiently manage your music library.
+## Overview

+**Melodic Stamp** is a music player designed to provide a brand new experience in local music managing and audio metadata editing.
+Through an intuitive and elegant interface, you can easily browse and play [various audio formats.](#supported-audio-formats)

 <div align="center">
   <picture>